Addicticks/Preferences2Go/README.md

 Unlike standard Preferences any changes made to the preferences by the application will not be persisted.
-In other words: there's no attempt to to write to `pref2go.xmlFile` or anywhere else.
+In other words: there's no attempt to to write to file pointed to by `pref2go.xmlFile` or anywhere else.